KittyGiraudel/sass-guidelines/index.md

 {% endhighlight %}

 When adding new items to a list, always use the provided API.
 Do not attempt to add new items manually.

+> Maybe explain that the second example creates a nested list?

 {% highlight scss %}
 $shadows: 0 42px 13.37px hotpink;